What Are Soil Amendments?

 • Sand

-Then, there are the products that combine modern agricultural technology to support best practices for organic growing.
+Then, there are the products that combine modern agricultural technology to support best practices for organic growing:

 Impello’s Lumina Organic Amino Acid Fertilizer combines amino acids and polypeptides to create a bioavailable source of plant nutrition by amending the soil.
 Not only does this product offer added nitrogen through potash, molasses, and shrimp protein, but it also includes the proprietary technology that enhances the soil’s beneficial microbes that the company is so well-known for.